-If you’re looking for ways to simplify your student loan repayment strategy or pay down your balance more quickly, you may be considering consolidation or refinancing your debt.
+If you’re looking for ways to simplify your student loan repayment strategy or pay down your balance more quickly, you may be trying to decide between student loan consolidation vs refinancing.

-But while the two terms are similar with other types of debt, they’re completely different paths you can take with student loan debt.
+While the two terms are similar to other types of debt, they’re completely different paths you can take when it comes to student loan debt.
 To make sure you do what’s best with your student loan debt, it’s essential to understand how each option works and what to expect with the process.

-Student loan consolidation usually refers to a federal Direct Consolidation Loan, which is a program provided by the U.S. Department of Education for federal student loan borrowers only — private student loans aren’t eligible.
+Student loan consolidation usually refers to a federal Direct Consolidation Loan, which is a program provided by the U.S. Department of Education.
+This type of loan consolidation is for federal student loan borrowers only — private student loans aren’t eligible.

 A Direct Consolidation Loan allows you to combine multiple federal loans into one new loan, which can simplify your monthly payments if you have loans with more than one servicer.
 Unlike with refinancing, you don’t need to undergo a credit check when you consolidate student loans.

 For example, Parent PLUS loans are eligible for an income-contingent repayment plan only after they’ve been consolidated.
-Also, consolidating defaulted federal loans can bring them out of default and restore benefits you may have lost while the debt was in collections.
+Also, one of the benefits of consolidating student loans is that by combining defaulted federal loans, you can bring them out of default and restore benefits you may have lost while the debt was in collections.

 That said, consolidating federal loans through the U.S. Department of Education is unlikely to save you money.
 The interest rate on your new loan is the weighted average rate of the loans you want to consolidate, rounded up to the nearest one-eighth of a percent.